mjanki/BestAndroidMvvmTemplate/README.md

 ```

 ### Type Converters:
-The database doesn't know how to convert complicated objects into primitives, storable data types.
+The database doesn't know how to convert complicated objects into primitive and storable data types.
 That's why we need **Type Converters**.
-For example, in the previously shown `TaskDatabaseEntity` we have a column of type `OffsetDateTime`; and we'd write a type converter that we'll declare in the `AppDatabase.kt` file later (described in the **AppDatabase.kt** section below).
+For example, `TaskDatabaseEntity` has a column of type `OffsetDateTime`; so we have to write a type converter that we'll use in the `AppDatabase.kt` file later (explained in the **AppDatabase.kt** section below).
 The type converter for `OffsetDateTime` under the sub-package `type_converters` looks like this:
 ```kotlin
 object DateTypeConverter {
     private val formatter = DateTimeFormatter.ISO_OFFSET_DATE_TIME